Environmental Planning

 NOAA has initiated the Regional Partnership with funding for three priority projects, including feasibility, engineering/design and implementation:

-Construction efforts at Little Cedar Creek and Sweeter Road crossing.
+Little Cedar Creek and Sweeter Road after restoration activities were completed.

 2) White River Fish Passage and Stream Habitat Restoration in Oceana County.
 The White River is a County Scenic River under Michigan’s Natural Rivers Act.
 This project includes three road stream crossing in Swinton Creek and one in Cushman Creek.
-By removing the impassable structures, replacing them with open span structures, and restoring 1,000 feet of instream habitat; 7.2 miles of stream will be reconnected, and 7.6 acres of wetland floodplain habitat will open for the native fish and wildlife.
-Project partners include Oceana County Road Commission (OCRC), GVSU AWRI, GEI Consultants, and private landowners.
+By removing the impassable structures, replacing them with open span structures, and restoring 1,000 feet of instream habitat; 7.2 miles of stream has been reconnected, and 7.6 acres of wetland floodplain habitat is now open for the native fish and wildlife.
+Project partners include Oceana County Road Commission (OCRC), GVSU AWRI, GEI Consultants, Catskill Remedial, Knouse Outdoor Restoration, and private landowners.

 3) Stony Creek Fish Passage and Habitat Restoration in Oceana County.
 The project includes dam remnant removal, removal of two old bridges and three culverts, a bridge replacement, and 500 feet of instream habitat replacement.
-This will open 6.5 miles of stream and 18 acres of adjacent wetlands.
+Opening 6.5 miles of stream and 18 acres of adjacent wetlands.
 Giving Lake Michigan anglers the opportunity to catch steelhead and salmon naturally produced in Stony Creek.
 Conservation Resource Alliance (CRA) has funding for engineered designs of 2,000 feet of instream habitat upstream of the WMSRDC project footprint and inclusion of recreational access to the stream.
-Additional project partners include OCRC, GVSU AWRI, Oceana County Parks, GEI Consultants, and private landowners.
+Additional project partners include OCRC, GVSU AWRI, Oceana County Parks, GEI Consultants, Catskill Remedial, Knouse Outdoor Restoration, JE Kloote Contracting, and private landowners.

-This project will close the existing roadway, install temporary erosion controls, remove the existing bridges and culverts, and construct a new stream channel in the current culvert location.
-A new timber bridge and roadway approaches will be installed, and the creek will be drawn down for dam removal and bank stabilization.
-Improvements to the habitat will include removal of invasive species, plantings of native species, and installation of instream woody structures.
+This project removed the existing bridges and culverts and constructed a new stream channel.
+A new timber bridge and roadway approaches were installed, and the creek was drawn down for dam removal and bank stabilization.
+Improvements to the habitat included removal of invasive species, plantings of native species, and installation of instream woody structures.
 In addition to the fish passage and habitat restoration, a boardwalk and fishing platforms will be installed for public access and recreation.